mnooner256/pyqrcode/README.md

 The SVG renderer outputs the QR Code as a scalable vector graphic.
 This renderer does not require any external modules.
-Instead it hand draws the QR code as a set of lines.
+Instead it hand draws the QR code as a set paths.

 ```python
 >>> url.svg(sys.stdout, scale=1)